-The experiments shared below can be downloaded for personal use by clicking on their respective file icons.
+The experiments shared below represent some of the core paradigms we have used in our research.
+They can be downloaded for personal use by clicking on their respective file icons.
 The programs were built in E-Prime 2 Professional.
 If you use one of these experimental programs, please give credit by citing the paper mentioned in its description.
 A schematic depiction of each experiment can be viewed by clicking on its image icon.

 Attentional blink & temporal integration

 This is a rapid serial visual presentation task, in which two targets that are to be identified appear in a stream of distractor letters.
 Tasks such as this are typically used to elicit the attentional blink phenomenon, which occurs when the targets appear quickly after another, within about half a second.
 This version is special because it also allows a measure of temporal integration: The targets consist of corner segments, which are presented without mutual overlap.
 Temporally integrated target reports can thus be dissociated from other kinds of reports.
 Integration mainly occurs when the targets appear in direct succession.

 The task is similar to Experiment 1 from Akyürek, E. G., Eshuis, S. A. H., Nieuwenstein, M. R., Saija, J. D., Başkent, D., & Hommel, B. (2012).
 Temporal target integration underlies performance at Lag 1 in the attentional blink.
 Journal of Experimental Psychology: Human Perception and Performance, 38, 1448-1464. doi: 10.1037/a0027610.